00Bruno00/00Bruno00/README.md

 - 👋 Hi, I’m Bruno Silva
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning a mindset + Angular + Ionic + PWA
+- 🌱 I’m currently learning a mindset
 - 🤝 I’m looking to collaborate on any project
 - 📫 How to reach me?
-Use a Palantír 🔮
+[BSILVA.CH](https://www.bsilva.ch/)

 <!---